 Fresh (Boaz Yakin, 1994)

 Thankful for Criterion having released Deep Cover (1992) as it has aged remarkably well today; working well as both a nineties neo-noir and as part of the collective of rapsploitation films which were common during that era.
 Boaz Yakin's Fresh is another film worthy of the same treatment, as it also straddles the thin line of typical rapsploitation and NY indie cinema.
 The film contains an impressive cast, which includes Giancarlo Esposito, Samuel L. Jackson and the best child actor since Fool from The People Under the Stairs (1991).
-Fresh follows the same template at Yojimbo (1961), A Fistful of Dollars (1964) and The Warrior and the Sorceress (1984) all based on Dashiell Hammett's novel, Red Harvest.
+Fresh follows the same plot template as Yojimbo (1961), A Fistful of Dollars (1964) and The Warrior and the Sorceress (1984) as they're all based on Dashiell Hammett's novel, Red Harvest.

 The Chaser (Na Hong-jin, 2008)